quantum-ods/qmlcourse/README.md

 ## Team

 There is a not full list of core-members.
-The first is the nockname in the ODS slack and second is the GitHub account.
+The first is the nickname in the ODS slack and second is the GitHub account.

 ### Contributor roles